ayushigoyal2840/ayushigoyal2840/README.md

 <a href="https://www.linkedin.com/in/ayushi-goel-2b3359191/" target="blank"><img align="center" src="https://img.shields.io/badge/LinkedIn-AyushiGoel-blue">  </a>

 #Talking about Personal Stuffs:
-- 🔭 I’m currently studying in Ajay kumar garg engineering college
+- 🔭 I have completed my Btech from Ajay Kumar Garg Engineering College
-- 🌱 I’m currently learning Node.js
+- 🌱 Interned at Amazon as Software Engineer II
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: ayushigoyal2840@gmail.com;